- Android™ 12

-- Make sure that all your apps are updated using the Play Store™ application in order to ensure that the Google Play™ services app is updated.
-Having an up-to-date Google Play™ services app ensures that you can use the latest Smart Lock features.
+- Make sure that all your apps are updated using the Play Store™ application to ensure that the Google Play™ services app is updated.
+Having an up-to-date Google Play™ services app lets you use the latest Smart Lock features.

 Smart Lock types

-- On-body detection - keep your device unlocked when you're carrying the device with you.
+- On-body detection - Keeps your device unlocked when you're carrying it.

-- Trusted places - keep your device unlocked when you're in a trusted location.
+- Trusted places - Keeps your device unlocked when you're in a trusted location.

-- Make sure that you've set a pattern, PIN or password for your screen lock.
+- Make sure you've set a pattern, PIN, or password for your screen lock.